orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 requirements.
 Our solution will now support two distinct publication models: heartbeat and on-demand.

-Our ADA/USD feed went live on mainnet by leveraging the first of these publication options–  an Orcfax hourly heartbeat publication model with deviation monitoring.
+Our ADA-USD feed went live on mainnet by leveraging the first of these publication options–  an Orcfax hourly heartbeat publication model with deviation monitoring.

 <u>The heartbeat publication model</u> gives integrators the ability to access
-data at regular intervals which can be set according to their needs (e.g. every 5 minutes, once per hour, etc.).
+data at regular intervals which can be set according to their needs (e.g. once per hour).
 This model can be further enhanced when paired with a monitoring feature which adds a deviation formula; heartbeat publication models with deviation add improved precision by guaranteeing data at both a consistent interval and when user-stipulated thresholds have been met (e.g. publish immediately before the next heartbeat if price changes by x%).

-In the heartbeat publication model, nodes request and cache primary source data on the hour and every minute as a result of a monitoring function; this monitor then triggers publication workflows in the event of deviations.
+In the heartbeat publication model, two processes ensure that data gets on chain; the first is the heartbeat, which triggers nodes to execute a publication workflow at a specified interval.
+The second is the price monitor; nodes request and cache primary source data every minute in order to detect price deviations between heartbeat publications; if the price deviates from the last published price by a specified margin (e.ge 2%) then another publication workflow will be triggered.

 <u>The on-demand publication model</u> allows complete flexibility and gives
 dApps even more control of data use by allowing them to request data collection, validation and publication whenever it’s needed by their smart contracts.
-If an Orcfax feed consumer needs a more current update for a given datum feed (e.g. ADA/USD) than is available on-chain, or through an existing heartbeat publication, then an on-demand publication request can be triggered in order to receive the datum and use it within the same block.
+If an Orcfax feed consumer needs a more current update for a given datum feed (e.g. ADA-USD) than is available on-chain, or through an existing heartbeat publication, then an on-demand publication request can be triggered in order to receive the datum and use it within the same block.